InnovativeInventor/docker-pivpn/README.md

    -r --rand <amount>       Specify the amount of random data (100's of bytes) that you want your Docker container to be seeded with
 ```

 Note: Usage on ARM is not fully supported yet, although feel free to help out in this area.
+Also, PiVPN over TCP is not supported.

 # Credits & Contributions
 Visit PiVPN's GitHub at https://github.com/pivpn/pivpn.